Antho1426/vcf-parser/README.md

 Python project consisting in parsing VCF files (typically used in _BusyContacts_ macOS app for instance) and generating a summary Excel spreadsheet with contact data under the form of a pivot table.
 Contacts can be filtered according to their category tag(s) attributed in the original contact management app.
 The program currently takes 3 inputs: The path of the VCF file to parse (by default, the latest backup of _BusyContacts_ macOS app is taken into account), the filtering tags for characterizing the contacts to filter and the logical operator being either "&" (in case one wants to filter out all contacts precisely presenting all the filtering tags) or "|" (for filtering out all contacts presenting at least one of the filtering tags).
 Note that if no filtering tag is provided at all, a spreadsheet containing all contacts stored in the VCF file is generated, no matter the tag(s) of the contacts.

+TODO: clean below:
+- Picture is retrieved using base64 conversion.
+- Contacts are sorted alphabetically according to last name.

 ## 2. Getting started

 ### 2.1 Dependencies